phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 187495
+#Total Number of Tweets: 602565
-#Number of Trump Tweets: 187440
+#Number of Trump Tweets: 187796
-#Number of Sanders Tweets: 97114
+#Number of Clinton Tweets: 187721
-#Number of Rubio Tweets: 62700
+#Number of Sanders Tweets: 97254
-#Number of Carson Tweets: 35199
+#Number of Rubio Tweets: 62882
-#Number of Bush Tweets: 31572
+#Number of Carson Tweets: 35288
-#Total Number of Tweets:
+#Number of Bush Tweets: 31626
 ---
 ---